Subregion-subalgebra duality: emergence of space and time in holography: Reformulation of subregion-Subregion duality

 To see~\eqref{uha1}, recall that $ \sX_{R_-} \lor \sX_{R_+} $ is defined as \be \sX_{R_-} \lor \sX_{R_+} \equiv ( \sX_{R_-} \cup \sX_{R_+} )'' \ . \ee The first relation in~\eqref{uha1} implies that there are operators outside $\sM_{\hat R_- \cup \hat R_+}$ that commute with $( \sX_{R_-} \cup \sX_{R_+} )'$, while the second relation says that there are operators in $\sM_{\hat R_U}$ that do not commute with $( \sX_{R_-} \cup \sX_{R_+} )'$.
 Equation~\eqref{uha2} says that there exist operators which can be expressed separately in terms of single-trace operators in $\hat R_-$ and $\hat R_+$, but not those in $\hat R_I$.
 See Fig~\ref{fig:addIntDiamonds} (a).
 The second and third properties can be demonstrated explicitly by using the mode expansion of $\sO$ in terms of an interval and its complement.
 For details, see Appendix~\ref{app:addAnom}.
 Their bulk geometric descriptions are given in Fig.~\ref{fig:error} and Fig.~\ref{fig:addIntBulk} (b).

-The first relation of~\eqref{uha1} is more subtle, and so far we can only show it explicitly with the help of the bulk description (see Appendix~\ref{app:hbs} for a pure boundary discussion).
-In the bulk, $\sX_{R_-} \lor \sX_{R_+}$ is given by operators lying inside the domain of dependence of $E_{R_-} \cup E_{R_+}$ in Fig.~\ref{fig:addIntBulk} (a).
+The first relation of~\eqref{uha1} is more subtle, and so far we can only show it explicitly with the help of the bulk description (see Appendix~\ref{app:hbs} for a pure boundary discussion).\footnote{After publication of this paper we found that an argument due to Araki~\cite{ArakiTT} can be applied to this case to obtain this relation using only properties of the boundary theory.
+The argument is reminiscent of AdS/CFT despite being written down in the 1960's.
+See~\cite{addPaper} for a simplified discussion.} In the bulk, $\sX_{R_-} \lor \sX_{R_+}$ is given by operators lying inside the domain of dependence of $E_{R_-} \cup E_{R_+}$ in Fig.~\ref{fig:addIntBulk} (a).
 From the duality, $\sX_{R_-} \lor \sX_{R_+}$ is given by $\sM_{R_e}$ where $R_e$ is the largest boundary spacetime subregion that has $\widehat{E_{R_-} \cup E_{R_+}}$ as its causal domain. $R_e$ is found explicitly in Appendix~\ref{app:bdrySuperadd}, and is shown in Fig.~\ref{fig:twoDiamSuperAdd1}.
 It encloses $\hat R_- \cup \hat R_+$.